 Bridging the Gap: Technology and Special Education

-Every student can benefit from a personalized approach to their education, especially for students who require special education services.
+Every student can benefit from a personalized approach to their education, especially for special education services.
 Technology is now making it easier for teachers and students to deliver an education that works with each student’s unique needs.

-Students with other health impairments—a category that can include attention deficit hyperactivity disorder, health issues such as epilepsy or mobility impairments, or mental-health issues such as bipolar disorder—increased by about 51 percent over that same 10-year span.
+Students with other health impairments—a category that can include attention deficit hyperactivity disorder, health issues such as epilepsy or mobility impairments, or mental health issues such as bipolar disorder—increased by about 51% over that same 10-year span.

 Those two categories now account for a little more than 1 in 5 school-age children covered under the Individuals with Disabilities Education Act nationwide.